MatiasJoaquinReynoso/meli-challenge-qa/README.md

 ## Hello everyone, my name is Matias Reynoso (QA / TAE).

-### This is for only practice !
+#### Is only to practice !

-Hello everyone, this is a challenge from Mercadolibre for QA Automation role.
+This is a challenge from Mercadolibre for QA Automation role.

 ### The challenge demands:
 [Challenge](https://ibb.co/x18b5YX)